Flexibility now, and in the future

 1. Get prepared

 Buying a home is a big commitment and you’ll want your finances to be in good condition before you start the process to ensure the best possible outcome.
 Gather your financial information, like recent tax returns, financial statements and pay stubs; your loan application will let you know what financial information is necessary.
-You should also review your credit score, take a look at your debt-to-income ratio and take other important steps to position yourself for receiving the best possible loan terms.
+You should also review your credit score, take a look at your debt-to-income ratio (DTI) and take other important steps to position yourself for receiving the best possible loan terms.
+Click the button below to read our document on “Maintaining Your Financial Status and Credit Score” for tips to help guide you through the process.

 2. Decide what you can afford